apostrophecms/docs/docs/guide/writing-tests-for-modules.md

 ### Test folder

 You will need a `test/package.json` file referencing the repository URL of your module.
-Please replace `%module-name%` & `%module-repository-url%` with your module informations.
+Please replace `article` & `%article-repository-url%` with your module informations.

 e.g. for the module [@apostrophecms/login-hcaptcha](https://github.com/apostrophecms/login-hcaptcha) we use